Data Analytics vs Data Analysis: 5 Key Differences

 Data analytics is a broad field in data science in which experts collect data from sources to be standardized, analyzed, and interpreted.
 Experts use this data to draw actionable conclusions.
 It represents the entire process organizations undertake, drawing from insights to optimize their decision-making.

-Here’s how the standard data analytics process works:
+The standard data analytics process works like this:

-1. A team of key decision-makers and data scientists identifies key problems or areas of improvement within a business’s process.
+1. Decision-makers and data scientists identify key problems or areas of improvement within a business's process.
 For example, data scientists might examine low customer traffic on important holidays like Thanksgiving and Christmas or investigate an increase in negative customer reviews online.

-2. Based on these problems, the team decides what data to collect for study.
+2. The team decides what data to collect for the study.
 In our example, the team would recommend collecting online and offline customer traffic data from the past few years and data from online review sites or feedback forms.

-3. Data is collected from several sources, such as point of sale (POS) systems, web traffic metrics, online checkout systems, and in-store CCTV cameras.
-It should also be collected from review sites such as Google Business and Yelp and physical feedback forms submitted by customers.
+3. Data is collected from several sources.
+Compile data from point of sale (POS) systems, web traffic metrics, online checkout systems, and in-store CCTV cameras.
+Data should also be collected from review sites such as Google Business and Yelp, as well as physical feedback forms submitted by customers.

 4. This dataset contains different types of data from digital and analog sources.
 It all needs to be converted into one standard format and checked for wrong or missing values.
 This process is called data standardization and often involves building data pipelines for efficient data management.

-5. Once standardized, specialists pass this data through custom algorithms that pinpoint important values, such as most common complaints in negative reviews, products bought most often, and out-of-stock products requested most often near the holidays.
+5. Custom algorithms.
+Once standardized, specialists pass this data through to pinpoint important values, such as the most common complaints in negative reviews, the products bought most often, and out-of-stock products requested most often near the holidays.

-6. Based on these results, data scientists draw actionable conclusions.
+6. Draw conclusions.
+Based on these results, data scientists offer actionable insights.
 For example, they may recommend stocking up on scented candles and potpourri before the holidays if those products are likely to run out at that time of year.

-Apart from solving specific problems, teams also use regular data analytics to monitor important things like team efficiency, net profits, and customer traffic closely.
-They can use these insights to inform various business initiatives, such as marketing campaigns or dynamic pricing strategies.
-The results are often presented in interactive dashboards for easy interpretation by stakeholders.
+Apart from solving specific problems, teams also use data analytics to monitor important things like team efficiency, net profits, and customer traffic.
+They can use these insights to inform business initiatives such as marketing campaigns or dynamic pricing strategies.
+The results are often presented in interactive dashboards for stakeholders to interpret easily.

 What is data analysis?

 Data analysis is a subset of the broad discipline of data analytics.
-It’s concerned with the actual treatment of collected data.
+It's concerned with the actual treatment of collected data.
 Data analysis consists of all the processes required to clean and visualize data to draw conclusions from it.
-It often involves using various statistical analysis techniques and frameworks to extract meaningful insights from large datasets.
+It often involves using statistical analysis and data analysis techniques and frameworks to extract meaningful insights from large datasets.

 Why is data analysis necessary?
 Raw data, as collected from business systems, may have little value.
-What data scientists choose to do with the data decides how valuable it will be for the business.
+How data scientists treat the data determines how valuable it will be for the business.
 Without some treatment, the information in raw data will likely have confusing signals.
-It can be extremely difficult to record and decipher.

 Say your teams collect data from your POS systems, CCTV cameras, and retail websites.
-You’ll have to use data analysis to transform textual data from your POS system into the kind of data your computer can process.
-Further, the data from your CCTV cameras is purely audiovisual and will need to be processed, too.
+You'll want to use data analysis to:

 Without the treatment and transformation process, your analysis could present heavily skewed or incorrect results.
-That’s why data analysis is integral to the data intelligence processes.
 Depending on the size and responsibilities of the data analysis team, data analysis may also include interpreting data and suggesting actionable measures to other teams and stakeholders.

 Data analysis methods can further be classified into four categories based on the objective of the analysis.
-These are as follows:
+They are:

 • Descriptive analysis.
-This step, also known as data mining, is the most common method of data analysis where large datasets are captured and analyzed for any patterns that can help scientists gain deeper insight into business processes.
+This step, also known as data mining, is the most common method of data analysis, where large datasets are captured and analyzed for any patterns that can give deeper insight into business processes.
 This kind of analysis lets specialists find answers to key statistical questions.
-They might want to know how much revenue the business generates, how many customers visit the business on average, and how much profit it is taking away.
+They might want to know how much revenue the business generates, how many customers visit the business on average, and how much profit it is making.

 • Diagnostic or inferential analysis.
 As the name suggests, diagnostic inferential analysis determines the root cause of current problems.
-It involves using data to determine how and why a business process failed.
-This often requires advanced problem-solving skills and the use of various methodologies.
+It involves using data to determine how and why a business process failed or excelled.
+This method often requires advanced problem-solving skills and the use of multiple000 methodologies.

 • Predictive analysis.
-Specialists can use previous data to estimate what will likely happen.
-These predictions are made based on historical data and past consumer trends.
-This often involves machine learning algorithms and regression analysis.
+Specialists can use historical data to estimate what will likely happen based on past consumer trends.
+This analysis often involves machine learning algorithms and regression analysis.

 • Prescriptive analysis.
-This helps specialists gain a statistical perspective on an important business decision.
+This type of analysis helps specialists gain a statistical perspective on an important business decision.
 Is it the right time to launch a new product?
-Prescriptive analysis will answer that question.
+Prescriptive analytics will help answer that question.
 Can you afford to scale up right now?
 This type of analysis will help you find out.

 All these methods often involve statistical modeling to interpret the data accurately and draw meaningful conclusions.